Dear Diary

 Australians speak English, but they use a lot of words we don’t.
 In school today, Joan told Mira her sneakers weren’t ‘cool’ and hurt Mira’s feelings.
 I told Joan that was a lot of “piffle,” which means nonsense.
 She didn’t say anything after that!
 Then I said the sneakers looked “bonza, fair dinkum,” which means they looked excellent, honest.
 Now everybody is trying to talk like they’re Australian, too.

-Tomorrow when I go to the library, I’m going to get books about Australia.
+to the library, I’m going to get books about Australia.

 Cecilia